redpanda-data-university/rp-103-cluster-operations/02-road-to-production/README.md

 # Road to Production
-In Chapter 2 of the [Hands-on Redpanda: Stream Processing course][course-link], we show you how to:
+In Chapter 2 of the [Hands-on Redpanda: Cluster Operations course][course-link], we show you how to:

 - Deploy Redpanda to Kubernetes (either to Minikube or Google Cloud Platform)